juliavekim/juliavekim/README.md

 - 👋 Hi, I'm @juliavekim!
 - 👀 I'm interested in optimisation, stat ML, AI, quantum information, modelling and simulation
 - 📚 I'm currently studying at the University of Cambridge
+- 🌱 I'm currently working as an astro-ML Research Assistant at the Dunlap Institute of Astronomy & Astrophysics
 - 🚀 I'm next headed to Stanford University for my Ph.D!
-I'm also actively looking for ML, data science and quantitative internships.
-- 🌱 I'm currently working as an astro-ML Research Assistant at the Dunlap Institute of Astronomy & Astrophysics
 - 📫 You can reach me at jk955@cam.ac.uk or julia.ve.kim@stanford.edu